 When sexual harassment is alleged, the District's Title IX Coordinator, as designated in the student handbook/code, shall be notified.

-Notification
+Notifications

 Within twenty-four (24) hours of receiving a serious allegation of harassment/discrimination, District personnel shall attempt to notify parents of both student victims and students who have been accused of harassment/discrimination.